getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     COPY index.html /data/www/index.html
     ```

-1. Use these files to build the container image, specifying a [build affinity](https://docs.docker.com/swarm/scheduler/filter/#node-filters) to ensure that the image will be available on the same segment as the volume that's storing your certificates.
-On Swarm, `docker build` commands only build the container image on *one* node, which can cause problems if a `docker run` command later attempts to schedule a container on a different Carina segment.
+1. Use the Dockerfile to build the container image, specifying a [build affinity](https://docs.docker.com/swarm/scheduler/filter/#use-an-affinity-filter) to ensure that the image is available on the same segment as the volume that's storing your certificates.
+On Swarm, `docker build` commands build the container image on only *one* node, which can cause problems if a `docker run` command later attempts to schedule a container on a different Carina segment.
 Specifying `--build-arg affinity:container==letsencrypt-data` ensures that the image is built on the same segment as your data volume container, which is where you'll be running your containers.

     ```bash
     $ docker build \